IRLL/reinforcement_learning_class/gym_envs/README.md

 Steps in adding `MDPGridworld-v0` environment in Gym's `Toy Text` collection
 -------------------------
-OpenAI Gym also provides [instructions](https://github.com/openai/gym/wiki/Environments) on how to add a new environment.
+OpenAI Gym also provides [instructions](https://github.com/openai/gym/wiki/Environments) on how to add a new environment. **IMPORTANT:** Ensure that the `Toy Text` environment collection is installed with your `gym` installation.

 1. Open a terminal.
 Type `python` and hit enter, and you should enter Python's interpreter.